Back to School Sale: $100 OFF Sitewide Shop now

 1. APPLY A COLD COMPRESS

-The American Academy of Ophthalmology [3] advises the use of cold compress as an easy and quick way to treat puffy eyes at home.
+The American Academy of Ophthalmology [3] advises using cold compresses as an easy and quick way to treat puffy eyes at home.

-The cold causes the blood vessels to shrink so the amount of fluid retained in the area decreases, reducing the swelling.
-For this, you just need to apply a cold gel eye mask or wet a clean washcloth with cold water and apply it around the eyes for a few minutes, while sitting upright.
+The cold causes the blood vessels to shrink, decreasing the amount of fluid retained in the area and reducing the swelling.
+To do this, you just need to apply a cold gel eye mask or wet a clean washcloth with cold water and apply it around the eyes for a few minutes while sitting upright.

 You can also vary this technique a bit and try these different options, always involving cold therapy: